donnyquixotic/oft-contract-tools/README.md

 Install the required npm packages by running:

 ```
-npm install // NOTE: you must use `npm`, `yarn` will not install required dependences and will produce errors
+npm install // NOTE: you must use `npm`, `yarn` will not install required dependencies producing errors
 ```

 Create a `.env` file in the root directory of the repository: